Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Introduction

 \section{Introduction}

+Midrash, an integral genre within Jewish literature, encompasses a range of interpretative and narrative texts that seek to explore and expound upon the meanings of biblical scriptures.
+These texts incorporate a rich mix of legal, ethical, and philosophical discussions, allegories, parables, and homilies, offering deeper insights into the religious passages they explore.

-Midrash anthologies are multi-layered works that consist of text in multiple languages, composed by different authors spanning different generations and locations.
-The midrash collator often merges and quotes various earlier sources, sometimes paraphrasing previous material.
-These complex processes can make it hard for scholars to clearly separate and detect the different sources which the collection is composed of.
-Identifying sections which originate in one source or another can shed light on many scholarly debates and help researchers gain a better understanding of the historical development of the rabbinic corpus.
+Midrash anthologies are compilations of these interpretive works.
+They're inherently complex, containing text in multiple languages, written by different authors over several generations and geographic locations.
+The anthologists would often merge, quote, or paraphrase earlier sources.
+This process creates a composite that can make it difficult for scholars to discern the individual components.
+The identification of sections from particular sources within these anthologies can illuminate various scholarly debates, thereby enriching our understanding of the historical evolution of the rabbinic corpus.

-The ability to analyze and classify rabbinic texts in an automated way has tremendous potential.
-Placing old manuscripts, uncovering lost material that is quoted in later works (e.g.\@ parts of Midrash Tan\d{h}uma, \textit{Mekhilta Deuteronomy}), and determining authorship or dating of a text are examples for such uses.
-This great potential motivated us to turn to current state-of-the-art natural language processing (NLP) methods to determine whether we can currently solve any such high-impact problem.
+The prospect of automated analysis and classification of rabbinic texts presents immense opportunities.
+Identifying old manuscripts, revealing lost materials quoted in later works (such as parts of the Tan\d{h}uma literature and \textit{Mekhilta Deuteronomy}), and determining the authorship or dating of a text are all potential applications.
+Driven by this potential, we turn to state-of-the-art natural language processing (NLP) techniques to explore how we can leverage these tools for midrashic study.

-We propose a system for classification of rabbinic literature by detecting unique stylistic patterns in the language of the text.
-Additionally, we demonstrate how our classifier can be used to uncover lost midrashic material that is quoted in later works.
-As a test case, we apply our method to detect lost sections of the Midrash Tan\d{h}uma that are quoted in the \textit{Yalkut Shimoni}.\footnote{A medieval midrash anthology from the 13th century \textsc{ce}.}
+We propose a system for the classification of rabbinic literature.
+This system detects unique stylistic patterns in the language of the text and can help uncover lost midrashic material quoted in later works.
+As a test case, we use our method to detect lost sections of the \textit{Midrash Tan\d{h}uma} that are quoted in the \textit{Yalkut Shimoni}.\footnote{A medieval midrash anthology, attributed to Simeon of Frankfort, 13th century \textsc{ce}, by the publisher of the second printed edition (Venice, 1566).}